 The rise of online video and social media has stimulated Internet advertising spending, which is projected to exceed \$105 billion in 2014, according to J.P.
 Morgan.
-Furthermore, according to a Forrester Research survey published during 2011, it was predicted by year-end that 37% of all online U.S. consumers would use chat for customer service, which is nearly double the 19% that used chat for customer service in 2009.
-Chat adoption has increased to roughly one in four seniors and has risen to nearly one-half of online consumers ages 18 to 32.
-At 62%, chat has the highest satisfaction rate among all online customer service channels in the Forrester survey.
+Furthermore, according to a 2012 Forrester Research survey of online adults that use customer service, 43% of U.S. consumers used chat for customer service, which increased from 30% that used chat for customer service in 2009.
+Chat adoption has increased to roughly one in three seniors and has risen to more than half of online consumers ages 18 to 32.
+At 63%, chat has the highest satisfaction rate among all online customer service channels in the Forrester survey.